Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

 \subsection{Average degree}

-The average degree reflects the average number of connections of the vertices of the network \citep{rubinov2010complex}, bringing information related to the global connectivity of the graph, indicating how interactive the elements of the system are.
+The average degree reflects the average number of connections of the network's vertices \citep{rubinov2010complex}, providing information related to the global connectivity of the graph, indicating how interactive the elements of the system are.

-The results obtained in this research revealed that after the administration of the anesthetics, an expressive reduction in the average degree respective to Theta, Alpha, and Beta bands occurred (see Fig.1 ; Table 1).
-From that experimental evidence, it is verified that globally the anesthetic induction leads to a considerable reduction of the cortical functional connectivity, demonstrating that functional interactions established among several areas of the cortex are drastically reduced during general anesthesia.
+The results obtained in this research revealed that after administering the anesthetics, there was a significant reduction in the average degree respective to the Theta, Alpha, and Beta bands (see \hyperlink{FIGURE1}{$Figure \cdot 1$}; \hyperlink{TABLE1}{$Table \cdot 1$}).
+From this experimental evidence, it has been verified that the anesthetic induction leads to a significant reduction in cortical connectivity, demonstrating that functional interactions established among various regions of the cortex are impaired during general anesthesia.